santosrai/UiPath-Unit-Test-Template/README.md

 	* AssertNullException is exception thrown when Assert.IsNull or Assert.IsNotNull method returns false.
 	* CustomAssertException is generic exception that is thrown when random boolean expression that returns false is passed to Assert Unit Test activity

+# How to integrate this template to own UiPath Project
+- Create Own Test_Framework folder inside the UiPath Project
+- Download this repository and put inside the Test_Framework folder
+- Open RunAllTests.xaml file with UiPath studio
+- Create own test-case inside the UnitTestCase
+- Add or Edit the name of test-case inside the _Tests.xlsx file
+- Run RunAllTests.xaml

+## Output result
+- You can view result logs on TestLog.txt or you can open _Tests.xlsx to see result